 A definitive slice of Americana, this fun-loving, laugh-filled

-American Graffiti movie recaptures the sights and sounds of the 1960s
+American Graffiti movie is filled with wonderful old song memories that recaptures the sights and sounds of the 1960s

 like few films before or since.